Julio Reyes Copello

-Julio Reyes Copello (born April 26, 1969) is a 14-time Grammy-winning Colombian producer, composer, songwriter and record engineer.
-Throughout his career he has worked with multiple renowned artists like Jennifer López, Marc Anthony, Thalía, Chayanne, Kany García, Alejandro Sanz, Paula Arenas, Laura Pausini, Pablo Alborán, Brian May, and Will Smith among others.
+Julio Reyes Copello (born April 26, 1969) is a Colombian producer, composer, songwriter and record engineer.
+Throughout his career he has worked with multiple renowned artists like Jennifer Lopez, Marc Anthony, Thalía, Chayanne, Kany García, Alejandro Sanz, Paula Arenas, Laura Pausini, Pablo Alborán, Brian May, and Will Smith among others.
 With over 47 nominations and as a recipient of five Grammy Awards and nine Latin Grammy Awards, Reyes Copello is the most Grammy-nominated Latin producer to date.

 Early life

 Reyes Copello was born in 1969 in Cúcuta, Colombia and grew up in Bogotá.
 His interest in music started from an early age, learning how to play the piano with his mother.
 He has two brothers, Gabriel, the president of the Colombian television network RCN, and Gerardo, an investigative journalist and one of the recipients of the Pulitzer Prize for Investigative Reporting in 1999.